multiversx/mx-docs/docs/validators/staking/staking.md

 erdpy --verbose validator stake --pem=walletKey.pem --value="5000000000000000000000" --validators-file=my-validators.json --proxy=https://api.elrond.com --estimate-gas --recall-nonce
 ```

-Notice that the two BLS public keys are separated by a comma, with no extra space between them.

 # **The --reward-address parameter**

 When you submit a staking transaction, the Staking SmartContract remembers the wallet you sent it from, and the rewards from your staked validators will go to that wallet.
 This is the _default_ behavior.
 In this case, it will be the wallet which you used to generate the `walletKey.pem` file in the earlier subsection ["Your Wallet PEM file"](/validators/staking/staking#your-wallet-pem-file).